Playdown Event Registration

 The 2021 BC Wheelchair Curling Championship is for the top wheelchair curling teams in BC.
 The championship will take place Jan.
 29-31 or earlier.

 The 2021 BC U18 Curling Championships are for curlers aged 17 years or under as of Jun.
 30, 2020.
 The championship will take place Jan.
 12-17 with regionals held Dec.
 11-13.

 Connect Hearing Master

 The 2021 Connect Hearing BC Master Curling Championships feature curlers aged 60 or older as of December 31, 2020.
 The championships will take place from Feb.
 2-7.
 The regionals will take place Jan.
 8-10.

 AMJ Campbell Mixed

-The 2020 AMJ Campbell BC Mixed Curling Championship features the top Mixed teams (two male and two female curlers per team) in BC.
-The championship has been rescheduled to take place at Abbotsford Curling Club from Oct.
-8-11.
+The AMJ Campbell BC Mixed Curling Championship features the top Mixed teams (two male and two female curlers per team) in BC.
 The 2021 event will be an open championship from Mar.
 24-28.

 The 2021 BC Stick Curling Championship is for the top stick curling teams in BC.
-There is an open category and a women’s category that take place at the same event being held on a date TBD.
+There is an open category and a women’s category that take place at the same event being held in Chilliwack Jan.
+15-17.

 BC Curling Tours